learn-co-curriculum/dsc-dictionaries/README.md

 ## Summary

 In this section, we saw a new type of collection, the dictionary.
-A dictionary is an unordered collection of key-value pairs.
+A dictionary is a collection of key-value pairs.
 We mark the start and end of a dictionary with curly braces, `{}`, and then follow the pattern of `'key':'value'` for each of the associated attributes, with each attribute separated by a comma: `dictionary = {'key_1':'value_1', 'key_2':'value_2'}`.

 We retrieve a specific value from a dictionary by using the bracket accessor in combination with the key, so `dictionary['key_2]'` returns `'value_2'`.
 We can also add a new attribute with the format `dictionary['key_3'] = 'value_3'`.